 Two characteristics characterize acceptance tests: They are readable and machine-readable.
-The clarity of machine-readable acceptance criteria lead to a more precise formulation of these criteria and thus increases mutual understanding of the requirements.
+The clarity of machine-readable acceptance criteria leads to a more precise formulation of these criteria and thus increases mutual understanding of the requirements.
 In this exemplary test, it becomes clear that only a summary of the latest article, but not the complete text of the article, would be found next to the title on the start page.
-This would only become visible if one would follow the link with the article title as link text.
+This would only become visible if one would follow the link with the article title as the link text.
 On this post page you would now see the complete text, but not the summary of the post.

 How do Acceptance Tests work?